-The part of the Christian church that takes the bible seriously and holds it up as the ultimate standard of truth and as the highest earthly authority for believers (the true body of Christ) is, regrettably, largely guilty of groupthink when it comes to the issue of divorce and remarriage.
+The part of the Christian church (the actual body of Christ) that takes the bible seriously and holds it up as the ultimate standard of truth and as the highest earthly authority for believers is, regrettably, largely guilty of groupthink when it comes to the issue of divorce and remarriage.

 Wikipedia on groupthink:

 Groupthink is a psychological phenomenon that occurs within groups of people.
 It is the mode of thinking that happens when the desire for harmony in a decision-making group overrides a realistic appraisal of alternatives.
 Group members try to minimize conflict and reach a consensus decision without critical evaluation of alternative ideas or viewpoints.
 Antecedent factors such as group cohesiveness, structural faults, and situational context play into the likelihood of whether or not groupthink will impact the decision-making process.